gray-adeyi/paystack-sdk/docs/examples.md

 ## Handling exceptions

-All client methods may throw a `PaystackClientError` exception and it makes sense to gracefully handle those exceptions.
+All client methods may throw a `PaystackClientError` exception, and it makes sense to gracefully handle those exceptions.

 ```ts